digicontributer/digibytego/README.md

 - Push notifications (only available for ios and android versions)
 - Customizable wallet naming and background colors
 - Multiple languages supported
-- Available for [iOS](https://itunes.apple.com/us/app/digibytego/id951330296), [Android](https://play.google.com/store/apps/details?id=com.DigiByte Foundation.digibytego&hl=en), [Windows Phone](http://www.windowsphone.com/en-us/store/app/digibytego-wallet/4372479b-a064-4d18-8bd3-74a3bdb81c3a), [Chrome App](https://chrome.google.com/webstore/detail/digibytego/cnidaodnidkbaplmghlelgikaiejfhja?hl=en), [Linux](https://github.com/DigiByte Foundation/digibytego/releases/latest), [Windows](https://github.com/DigiByte Foundation/digibytego/releases/latest) and [OS X](https://github.com/DigiByte Foundation/digibytego/releases/latest) devices

 ## Testing in a Browser

 > **Note:** This method should only be used for development purposes.
 When running DigiByteGo in a normal browser environment, browser extensions and other malicious code might have access to internal data and private keys.
-For production use, see the latest official [releases](https://github.com/DigiByte Foundation/digibytego/releases/).

 Clone the repo and open the directory: